Neamar/storylines/specs.md

 * Accessing a non-existing first level component (anything different than `global`, `resources`, `storylines`, `g`, `r` or `s`) will throw an error when compiling the *Story*

 #### `operator` in *Conditions*
-Operator must be one of the following value:
+`operator` must be one of the following value:

 * `==`, the equal operator.
 Using a single `=` sign will throw an error when compiling the `Story`.
 * `>`, greater than